SalehDiallo/saliou.github.io/README.md

 ## 🚀 About Me
 I am an AI Engineer and Software Developer with experience in building data pipelines, deploying machine learning models, and designing intelligent applications.
 I specialize in **Gen AI**, **LLMs**, **MLOps**, **computer vision**, **data engineering**, and **full-stack development**.

-My background includes academic research, freelance web development, and hands-on work in AI and software engineering.
+My background includes academic research, web development, and hands-on work in AI and software engineering.
 I thrive in environments where innovation meets real-world impact.

 ---